 British and Indian allies repel American troops at the Battle of Frenchtown.
 American survivors are killed the following day in the Raisin River Massacre.

-The United States capture and burn the city of York (Present day Toronto).
+The United States capture and burn the city of York.
 Though the Americans won a clear victory, it did not have decisive strategic results as York was a less important objective in military terms than Kingston, where the British armed vessels on Lake Ontario were based.

 That Battle of Fort Stephenson resulted in an American victory.

-During the Battle of Crysler’s Farm a British and Canadian force won a victory over a US force which greatly outnumbered them.
+During the Battle of Crysler's Farm, a British and Canadian force won a victory over a US force that greatly outnumbered them.
 The US defeat prompted them to abandon the St. Lawrence Campaign, their major strategic effort in the autumn of 1813.

 War of 1812 Timeline: 1814